-The Curse of the Blue Scarab: A Monster Mashup
+Review - The Curse of the Blue Scarab by Josh Lanyon

 In this retelling of the original 1912 classic “The Mummy”, Dr Quentin Armiston is a middle-aged physician whose Edwardian-era London practice consists mainly of the cooks, chauffeurs, housekeepers and other assorted servants of the upper classes.
 He is single, but has never really felt lonely, and besides, his true desires are the kind that could land you in jail.